agathoklisx/libved/README.md

      https://github.com/cesanta/slre.git
    Many thanks.

-   It is implemented outside of the library by overriding methods from the Re structure.
+   It is implemented outside of the library by overriding methods from the Re structure and that api is what is actually being used for a long time now, so it is enabled by default.
-   To enable it use "HAS_REGEXP=1" during compilation.

    The substitution string in the ":substitute command", can use '&' to denote the full captured matched string, but also captures of which denoted with \nth.